A local density-based outlier detection method for high dimension data

 Abstract

 The researchers faced challenges in the outlier detection process, mainly when deals with the high dimensional dataset; to handle this problem, we use The principal component analysis.
 Outlier detection or anomaly detection, with local density-based methods, compares the density of observation with the surrounding local density neighbors.
 We apply the outlier score as a measure of comparison.
 In this research, we choose different density estimation functions and calculated different distances.
-Weighted kernel density estimation with adaptive bandwidth for multivariate kernel density estimation(Gaussian) considered the $KNN$ and RNN. $KNN$ is considered too for the Epanenchnikov kernel density estimation.
+Weighted kernel density estimation with adaptive bandwidth for multivariate kernel density estimation(Gaussian) considered the KNN and RNN.
+KNN is considered too for the Epanenchnikov kernel density estimation.
 Lastly, we estimate the LOF as a base method in detecting outliers.
 Extensive experiments on a synthetic dataset have shown that RKDOS and EPA are more efficient than LOF using the precision evaluation criterion.

 Keywords